morvn/Pause-Windows-Update-10Year-Without-Disable-It/README.md

 These keys are the same values used internally by the Windows Update user interface.

-## Installation and Usage

-### Manual Execution (Recommended)
+##  How to Use

+Windows often blocks `.ps1` files by default.
+To run this script easily:

-1. Download the `PauseWindowsUpdate10YearWithoutDisableIt.ps1` script from this repository.
+1. Download both `PauseWindowsUpdate10YearWithoutDisableIt.ps1` and `RunMe.bat`.
-2. Right-click the file and select **Run with PowerShell**.
-3. Confirm the UAC prompt to allow administrative changes.
+2. Place them in the same folder.
+3. **Right-click `RunMe.bat` and select "Run as Administrator"** (or just double-click it).
+4. A UAC prompt will appear; click **Yes**.
+5. The script will execute and keep the window open until you press a key.

 ## Disclaimer

 Use this tool at your own risk.
 Disabling Windows security updates for extended periods can expose systems to known vulnerabilities.
 This utility is intended for advanced users operating in controlled environments.

 ## To restore normal update behavior at any time, open **Settings → Windows Update** and select **Resume updates**.